Home

 You have I'm sure, heard the saying, "He is a gifted athlete".
 When it is applied to a baseball pitcher, it is an absolute truism.

-A baseball thrown with high velocity has a tendency to travel pretty straight and you do not have to have baseball lingo-page3 tell you this is true.
+A baseball thrown with high velocity has a tendency to travel pretty straight and true you do not have to have baseball lingo-page3 tell you this is true.

 This veer or hooking effect we call a curve ball.
+Where and when it decides to take that deviation or break from its straight flight is really unpredictable.

 How do you hold the ball?
 How do you add that twist or spin?
 Better men than I have tried their hand at explaining and trying to demonstrate this how to.